Rayzr522/graal-bootstrap/README.md

 > A simple project to get you quickly going with a non-GraalVM-based project that allows you to still use Graal to run JS code on a stock JDK.

+This is very much a WIP project and currently is mainly a testing ground for me to try and find the most efficient way to set up Graal on a stock JDK.

 ## Tests

 All tests are currently handled by running a one-liner of JavaScript code that computes the first 1000 elements of Fibonacci's sequence and places them into an array.
 The one liner is as such: